Atlantis Japan Growth Fund Ltd - Director Dealing

 Director Dealing

-In accordance with Article 19(1) of Regulation (EU) No 596/2014 of the European Parliament and of the Council on market abuse (market abuse regulation), the Company hereby announces that, on 20 December 2019, the Company was notified that Michael Moule (Non-Executive Director of the Company) had purchased:
+In accordance with Article 19(1) of Regulation (EU) No 596/2014 of the European Parliament and of the Council on market abuse (market abuse regulation), the Company hereby announces that, on 23 December 2019, the Company was notified that Mr. Michael Moule (Non-Executive Director of the Company) had purchased:

-Following this purchase, Mr Michael Moule holds 26,000 Ordinary Shares in the Company.
+Following this purchase, Mr. Michael Moule holds 30,000 Ordinary Shares in the Company.

 Enquiries: